blobgoat/CollectTwirlingBits/README.md

 Possible future improvements:

+* Custom Images/pngs for the Particle
-* Custom twirling bit graphics
+* Custom Animations the User Can Add
 * Sound effects
 * Particle trail on collection
 * Click or touch collection mode